What does PCA stand for?

-Curt enjoys listening to classic literature on CD and is an avid fan of the St Louis Cardinals and the Kentucky Wildcats.
+Curt enjoys listening to classic literature on CD, is an avid fan of the St Louis Cardinals and the Kentucky Wildcat and follows developments in the federal court system.
 He is obsessed with Lord of the Rings, loves researching anything on Google and prefers wearing ties from the Metropolitan Museum of Art Shop.

-Favorite Theologians and Spiritual Writers: John Calvin, Jonathan Edwards, BB Warfield, CS Lewis, JRW Stott, JI Packer, Sinclair Ferguson, and Tim Keller.
+Favorite Theologians and Spiritual Writers: John Calvin, Jonathan Edwards, BB Warfield, CS Lewis, JRW Stott, JI Packer, Sinclair Ferguson, Tim Keller and Jerram Barrs.

 Trinity Church is...